Background

 Car insurance vs dedicated caravan cover

-Your car insurance may only provide third-party cover for the caravan while towing, which means it would pay out if you damage someone else's property but won't cover damage to your own caravan.
-That's why dedicated touring caravan insurance is important.
-If you're comparing car insurance, it's worth checking what level of caravan cover your policy includes - read more on our car insurance comparison page.
+Your car insurance may only provide third-party cover for the caravan while towing, which means it would pay out if you damage someone else property but will not cover damage to your own caravan.
+That is why dedicated touring caravan insurance is important.
+If you are comparing car insurance, it is worth checking what level of caravan cover your policy includes.
+Read more on our car insurance comparison page.

 New for old vs market value cover